 “Take Homeward Bound - 76 thoughtful, engaged scientists from around the world, actively working on leadership and strategy, amid the inspiring experience of Antarctica.
 Then add the focus of TAKE2 – it’s a pretty powerful recipe, right?!”

-You can show your support to Fern and to climate change by making the pledge.
+She’s got a point.
+You can show your support to Fern and to climate change – https://www.take2.vic.gov.au/ TAKE2 today.